jsunconf/conf-bootstrap/sponsoring.md

 ### Find sponsors

 Don't be scared but finding sponsors is an exhausting task with a lot of communication.
-It is also a very important and refreshing tasks if you like to organize and talk to people.
+It is also a very important and refreshing task if you like to organize and talk to people.

 #### Use your network